2: Model-Editor, Mechanism-Editor, Part-Editor

 Add Parts with the Mechanism-Editor.

-Start the Part-Editor in the Mechanism-Editor workspace, which becomes the Part-Editor workspace.
+Start the Part-Editor in the Mechanism-Editor workspace.

 To edit a different Part: close the Part-Editor, return to the Mechanism-Editor, and edit the different Part.